ahunt/incolata/README.md

-# FTL ("Fit Test Logger")
+# Incolata

 This is a very hacky proof of concept, and entirely unvalidated, fit-testing application.
 It's expected to work with any PortaCount 8020 and 8020A, however it's only been tested with a single 8020A.

+> [!WARNING]
-This codebase is extremely messy.
+> This codebase is extremely messy.

 ![Main Window, showing a test in progress](/docs/img/screenshot_main_2024_11_02.png?raw=true "Screenshot of the test window")